 I would like to thank you for visiting, and take the time to tell you a bit about myself.

 I am an "equine enthusiast" to say the least.
 I have had a love of horses my entire life, as most little girls do.
 When I was in 5 years old, I started taking lessons at a hunter/jumper barn.
 This was my first real foray into riding and basic care and grooming.
 Unfortunately, eventually, as the cost of lessons became too great for my mom, and I had to stop.
-My mom always supposted my passion and my dream, and without her support, I'd never have accomplished what I have to this day.
-(Thanks mom...I love you and miss you.)
+My mom always supported my passion and my dream, and without her support, I'd never have accomplished what I have to this day.
 Luckily, though I remained horseless, and unable to afford lessons, we lived in a subdivision which bordered a large, successful standardbred farm, and my best friend and I were able to spend countless hours watching the mares and foals, and occasionally riding her cousins former show pony, Honey.
 Honey was blind in one eye and had a typical pony mentality, but she could jump anything you pointed her at.
 From high school through graduate school I recall riding just a handful of times.
 But that was to change.
 In 1997 I graduated with my Master's degree, and I started teaching.
 With a regular job, there came regular pay...and the extra cash for my first purchase.

-I always look forward to the many opportunities these wonderful animals will enable me to pursue in the future!
-I feel blessed to have the opportunity to have them all in my life.
-I have a wonderful "real job"...still the same after a dozen years, and I enjoy teaching just as much now as when I did when I started.
-But the horses are my passion...my love.
-They are part of my family, which also includes a wonderful, supportive husband, and four beautiful children.
-Without them I would be just a woman with a dream, but because of them I am able to dream.
+I look forward to the many opportunities these wonderful animals will enable me to pursue in the future!
+I feel beyond lucky to have the opportunity to have them all in my life, and am grateful every day for how they have enriched our family.
+I have a wonderful "real job" teaching Art at a local high school since 1997, and I enjoy it just as much now as I did when I started.

 ~Joie Roddy~